clecioanderson/smplcrud/README.md

 cd smplcrud
 ```

-3. To authenticate in AWS you need to create some environment variable accordingly:
+3. To authenticate in AWS you need to create some environment variables accordingly:
 ```
 export AWS_ACCESS_KEY_ID=your_access_key_here
 export AWS_SECRET_ACCESS_KEY=your_secret_access_key